-The ‘Zerkalo’ Centre is an independent research organization operating since 1999.
-More than 500 projects of various scales have been implemented, using both quantitative and qualitative methods (sample sizes from 400 to 5,000).
-A network of 300+ interviewers ensures nationwide coverage across Tajikistan.
-Our partners include World Economic Forum (WEF), World Bank, European Bank for Reconstruction and Development (EBRD), Asian Development Bank (ADB), Food and Agriculture Organization (FAO), UNICEF, and World Food Programme (WFP).
+The Zerkalo Center is a public organization operating since 1999.
+It has implemented over 500 projects of varying scale, using both quantitative and qualitative methods (sample sizes ranging from 400 to 5,000).
+A network of more than 300 interviewers ensures nationwide coverage across Tajikistan.
+Its partners include WEF, World Bank, EBRD, ADB, FAO, UNICEF, and WFP.

 The Centre for Sociological Research ‘Zerkalo’ was established in Dushanbe in November 1999 by a group of sociologists and public opinion experts.
 Over the years, the Centre has grown from conducting local studies in the capital to implementing large-scale nationwide research projects on a regular basis.